Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The lesson here is, like above, not to get too attached to a diamond that’s within a certain carat weight category.
 A well cut 0.9 carat diamond will look significantly more beautiful than a poorly cut 1.00 carat diamond, all while costing either the same amount or slightly less.

-For example, look at this 1 carat, H color, VS1 diamond.
+For example, look at this 1 carat, H color, VS1 diamond from James Allen.
 It has a relatively low cut grade (Good), and it clearly shows when you look at the diamond.
-Meanwhile, this ever-so-slightly smaller 0.90 carat diamond has a far better cut quality and looks more attractive at a similar price.
+Meanwhile, this ever-so-slightly smaller 0.90 carat diamond from Blue Nile has a far better cut quality and looks more attractive at a similar price.

 We’ve covered this topic in more detail in our guide to diamond cut quality.
 Cut is possibly the most important of the 4 Cs, making it something you’ll want to understand before you shop for any type of diamond.